In ITP version 2.1, a cookie created on a visitor’s browser (using document.cookie) expires after 7 days.

 - Intelligent Tracking Prevention (ITP) version 2.3 is included in Safari on iOS 13, the iPadOS beta, and Safari 13 on macOS for Catalina, Mojave, and High Sierra. https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/

 How ITP Impacts VWO Tracking

-With the decorated link issue which came in ITP 2.2, the expiry of all first-party cookies and local storage data is 24 hours and 7 days respectively, this means that even if we use local storage, visitors who return to the website after 7 days of becoming part of the campaign, are identified as a new visitor.
+With the decorated link issue which came in ITP 2.2, the expiry of all first-party cookies and local storage data is 24 hours and 7 days respectively, this means that even if we use local storage, visitors who return to the website after 7 days of becoming part of the campaign, are identified as new visitors.
 This can inflate the number of unique visitors and skew the conversion rate of your A/B test campaigns.
 This impacts all the data collected by VWO.

-This can also mean that the same visitor who is visiting the website after 7 days may be served a different variation than what was previously shown.
+This can also mean that the same visitor who is visiting the website after 7 days may be served a different variation of the same test than what was previously shown.
 This can create inconsistent experiences and impact campaign accuracy.
-Also, any social traffic visitors on your website from a domain classified with cross-domain tracking capabilities and have a query string or fragment identifier in the URL, are treated as new visitors if they appear after 24 hours of their last visit are treated as new visitors, despite them visiting the site a little more than 24 hours ago.
+Also, visitors coming on your website from a domain classified with cross-domain tracking capabilities and have a query string or fragment identifier in the URL, are treated as new visitors if they appear after 24 hours of their last visit, despite them visiting the site a little more than 24 hours ago.
 This is because the information about which variation was shown to the user is stored in cookies.

 - If the user keeps visiting any subdomain of the website within 7 days of the last visit, everything works as expected.